arog-bioinfo/ECDB_Project/README.md

+# ECDB_Project

+This repository contains practical work for the course **Extração de Conhecimento de Dados Biológicos (2024/2025)**.
+It includes two distinct subprojects: one in **R** and one in **Python**, each focusing on a different biological dataset and task.

+---

-# ECDB_Project : Lung Adenocarcinoma Analysis (TCGA, GDC)
+## 🔹 R Project – Lung Adenocarcinoma Analysis (TCGA, GDC)

-## Overview
+### Overview
-This repository contains the practical work for the course *Extração de Conhecimento de Dados Biológicos (2024/2025)*.
-The project involves the analysis of gene expression data using the R programming language and Bioconductor packages.
+This project involves the analysis of gene expression data using the R programming language and Bioconductor packages.

-## Dataset
+### Dataset
-We are using the **Lung Adenocarcinoma (TCGA, GDC)** dataset, available at [cBioPortal](https://www.cbioportal.org/study/summary?id=luad_tcga_pan_can_atlas_2018).
-This dataset contains gene expression data for lung adenocarcinoma samples and associated clinical metadata.
+We use the **Lung Adenocarcinoma (TCGA, GDC)** dataset, available at [cBioPortal](https://www.cbioportal.org/study/summary?id=luad_tcga_pan_can_atlas_2018).
+This dataset contains gene expression profiles and associated clinical metadata from lung adenocarcinoma samples.

+---

+## 🔸 Python Project – Ames Mutagenicity Prediction

+### Objective
+To build a machine learning model that predicts whether a drug is mutagenic based on its SMILES string.

+### Dataset Description
+The Ames test is a short-term bacterial reverse mutation assay that detects compounds capable of causing genetic mutations.
+It remains a widely used method for evaluating chemical mutagenicity.

+- **Type**: Binary classification
+- **Input**: Drug SMILES string
+- **Output**: Mutagenic (1) or Not Mutagenic (0)
+- **Size**: 7,273 drugs
+- **Source**: Aggregated from four publications

+### References
+[1] Xu, Congying, et al. “In silico prediction of chemical Ames mutagenicity.” *Journal of Chemical Information and Modeling*, 52.11 (2012): 2840–2847.

+---

-## Project Structure
+## Repo Structure
 ```

 ECDB\_PROJECT/